 This walk has everything—a workout for the fitness-conscious with hill climbs and steps, koala spotting for kids and wildlife enthusiasts, and historic war ruins for heritage buffs (and kids with active imaginations!).
 Game of soldiers, anyone?
 Follow this 4km return walk through open eucalypt forest to old WWII fortifications perched high on the island.
 Make sure you crane your necks to search the branches of eucalypts along the way—you’re almost certain to see a ball of grey fluff snoozing in a tree!

 Take your time to explore the ruins of the command post, ammunition store and gun sites, and gaze over bird’s eye views of the island and coast from this vantage point of The Forts.
+Continue the adventure on the new walking track linking the Forts to Florence Bay.
 We can’t think of a better place to snap the perfect selfie and to soak up the special ambiance of everyone’s 'fave' island—‘Maggie’.

 Find out more about Magnetic Island.